alicelambda/blag/content/cs373/week1.md

 <img src="/img/cs373/linkedin.png" width="200" align="left" style="padding-right:2rem" />

 # 1. What did you do last week?
 I finished milestone 0 for my multicore operating systems class.
-All we had to do was blink an led on the circuit board but it took a while to get used to low level programming and reading manuals.
+All we had to do was blink an led on the circuit board but it took a while to get used to low-level programming and reading manuals.
 I also started to look at the collatz project for this course.

 # 2. What's in your way?
 I'm trying to better understand the requirements for this class.
 Getting started with collatz feels slightly overwhelming just because there's a lot of steps you need to do before you start developing.